Skip to Content

 Not all flowers do well in hanging baskets.
 But I’m here to share with you my favorite plants to add to your hanging containers.

-For a mass of trailing green foliage coupled with hundreds of tiny colorful flowers, add Lobelia species in your hanging basket displays.
-Lobelia flowers, especially the true blue ones are mesmerizing!
+• For a mass of trailing green foliage coupled with hundreds of tiny, colorful flowers, add the Lobelia species to your hanging basket displays.
+Lobelia flowers, especially the true blue ones, are mesmerizing!

 Here are some ideas with pictures, so you can envision your basket.

 Ivy geraniums are one of the prettiest flowers you can plant in your hanging basket because both their blossoms and foliage are attractive.
-Among the petite ivy shaped leaves, sprouts clusters of deeply colored flowers that last the length of summer.
+Among the petite ivy-shaped leaves, sprout clusters of deeply colored flowers that last the length of summer.

 Fuchsias are among the most popular hanging basket plants.
-They quickly spread throughout the planter and their blossoms spew over the sides of the basket.
+They quickly spread throughout the planter, and their blossoms spill over the sides of the basket.

 Learn more about growing fuchsia flowers here.